-Step-through electric bikes cater to seniors, women and shorter riders, but they’re equally accessible for taller cyclists and men.
+Step-through electric bikes are awesome for seniors, women and shorter riders.
+They’re also equally accessible for taller cyclists and men.
 These frames don’t have top tubes, which makes them much easier to mount and dismount.
 From fat tire bikes to beach cruisers, step-thru e-bikes come in many different styles.

 Want more fun ways to cruise around town?
 Check out our best folding e-bikes for more compact electric bikes.

 ||Price: $1,799.00 Shop now at Rad Power Bikes||Shop now Read our review|

 ||Price: $1,899.00 Shop Now at Charge Bikes||Shop Now Read our review|

 ||Price: $1,899.99 Shop Now at Schwinn Bikes||Shop Now Read our review|